h3mps/h3mps.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to display in Biography blox
 organizations:
-  - name: University of Alberta
+  - name: University of Alberta & Bank of Canada
     url: ''

 # Social network links